SumoLogic-Labs/sumologic-grafana-datasource/README.md

     - In the **User** field, enter the Access ID you generated in step 1.
     - In the **Password** field, enter the Access Key you generated in step 1.

-9. Select **Sumo Logic Metrics** from the **Type** dropdown.
-This not the case for the newer version of Grafana, as there no such field.

-10. If you are using **old Grafana version**, there few more points need to be taken into account:
+9. If you are using **old Grafana version**, there few more points need to be taken into account:
     1. Select **Sumo Logic Metrics** from the **Type** dropdown.
     2. In the **Access** field, leave "proxy" selected.

-11. Click **Add** to save the new data source.
+10. Click **Add** to save the new data source.

 # Query metrics in Grafana